 No contract requiring the expenditure of funds may be entered into unless the budget resolution adopted pursuant to policy 8110, Budget Resolution, authorizes the expense and there is a sufficient unencumbered balance to pay the amount to be disbursed.
 (See policy 6421, Pre-Audit Certification.)
 No contract may be entered into with a restricted company, as listed by the state treasurer in accordance with G.S.
 147, art.
 6E or 6G, except as permitted by those laws.

-Any contract involving expenditures in excess of $30,000 must be reviewed by the board attorney and approved in advance by the board unless provided otherwise in board policy.
+Any contract for materials, equipment, or services involving expenditures in excess of $30,000 must be reviewed by the board attorney and approved in advance by the board unless provided otherwise in board policy.
 (Approval requirements for construction and repair contracts are established in policy 9120, Bidding for Construction Work.)
-Unless otherwise prohibited by statute or regulation, the superintendent or designee is authorized to enter into contracts or approve amendments to contracts involving amounts up to $30,000.
-However, change orders for construction and repair contracts are subject to the requirements of policy 9030, Facility Construction, not this provision.
+Unless otherwise prohibited by statute or regulation, the superintendent or designee is authorized to enter into contracts or approve amendments to contracts for materials, equipment, supplies, or services involving amounts up to $30,000, except board approval is required for contracts and change orders that would result in more than $30,000 being paid to the same vendor during the same fiscal year or any consecutive 12-month period.
+Change orders for construction and repair contracts are subject to the requirements of policy 9030, Facility Construction, not this provision.

 At least monthly, the superintendent shall report to the board all contracts and contract amendments approved by the superintendent under this policy that exceed $10,000.